-NOTICE OF TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED FROM ANOTHER INSTITUTION
+NOTICE OF TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED FROM ANOTHER INSTITUTION comprehension of the course material.

-The transferability of credits or certificate you earn at another institution, is at the sole discretion of Paul Mitchell The School Temecula.
-You may be required to repeat some or all of your coursework, if Paul Mitchell The School Temecula does not accept some or all of your credits.
-This determination will be based on an evaluation of the student's comprehension of the course material.
 The school does not allow a student to appeal the number of hours accepted when transferring from another location.
 After the student completes the evaluation, the student will meet with the Education Leader to determine the number of hours accepted and where the student will be placed in the program.
 At this time, it will also be determined if previous completed coursework needs to be repeated.
 For this reason, you should speak to Paul Mitchell The School Temecula's admissions leader to determine if your credits or certificate will transfer.
 Transfer students are responsible to pay the hourly fee based on the number of hours needed to complete the program of study, which is noted under the Transfer Student section of this catalog.
-Transfer students are responsible to pay the \$25.00 application fee and the \$75.00 registration fee as part of the Admissions Procedure.
+Transfer students are responsible to pay the \$75.00 registration fee as part of the Admissions Procedure.
 The transfers student's technical kit will be evaluated, and if necessary, the student will be responsible to purchase the technical and digital kit, as well as the textbooks and any sales tax involved.